 * Work Like an Egyptian: to pay off the national debt.
 (See just below for the origin of the word Pharaoh.)
 On today's broadcast, Bob Enyart tells of his visit with his wife Cheryl and their three youngest home-schooled boys to National Geographic's fabulous King Tut exhibit at the Denver Art Museum.
-(This visit was shortly after a museum official treated Bob and friends to a wonderful dinner at their Palette's restaurant in the museum itself!
-A great time was had by all.)
+(This visit was when a museum official treated Bob and friends to a wonderful dinner at their Palette's restaurant in the museum itself.)

 * The Term Pharaoh and the Biblical Perspective: The scriptural perspective of man, history, and civilization is greatly reinforced by the scientific discipline of Egyptology.
 For many examples see rsr.org/exodus and for another, consider that...